cosmos/ibc/spec/ics-026-relayer-module/README.md

 function onTimeoutPacket(packet: Packet) {
   // defined by the module
 }

+function onAcknowledgePacket(packet: Packet) {
+  // defined by the module
+}

+function onTimeoutPacketClose(packet: Packet) {
+  // defined by the module
+}
 ```

 Exceptions MUST be thrown to indicate failure and reject the handshake, incoming packet, etc.